Memory-making through therapeutic recreation | Adapting a digital storytelling intervention for families receiving palliative care at home

 (v) co-designing lay summaries to disseminate study findings and co-facilitation of other knowledge exchange events to help make the research more relevant, accessible and useful to end-users

-Project planning started in January 2023.
-The anticipated start date for the project is May 2023 for the duration of 24-months, until April 2025.
+The project started in January 2024 for the duration of 24-months, until December 2025.

 Our team includes a collaboration between researchers at Dublin City University, public and patient involvement contributors, and knowledge users at Barretstown Children’s Charity.
 The team is led by principal investigator and lead researcher Professor Veronica Lambert, Dublin City University, and our lead knowledge user Dee Ahearn, CEO, Barretstown Children’s Charity.
 The full team is listed below.